 Look familiar?
-Burwash Dining Hall was modelled after the dining hall at Christ Church, Oxford, which was also the inspiration for the Great Hall in the Harry Potter movies.
+Burwash Dining Hall was modeled after the dining hall at Christ Church, Oxford, which was also the inspiration for the Great Hall in the Harry Potter movies.
 Burwash services all students living in the Victoria College residences.

-Our residence buildings house both first year and upper year students and are equipped with wired internet access.
+Our residence buildings house both first-year and upper-year students and are equipped with wired internet access.

 Margaret Addison Hall (MargAd)

-MargAd is a traditional dorm style coed residence with a common room and kitchen located on each floor.
-MargAd also houses our 24 hour residence service desk.
+MargAd is a traditional dorm-style coed residence with a common room and kitchen located on each floor.
+MargAd also houses our 24-hour residence service desk.